avysk/Rnake/README.md

 To build you need `cargo`.
 Do the following:

 1. `cargo install cargo-vcpkg` -- once in a lifetime.
-2. Make sure that the environment variable `VCPKG_ROOT` points to the writable location and run `cargo vcpkg build`.
+2. Make sure that the environment variable `VCPKG_ROOT` points to a writable location and run `cargo vcpkg build`.
 As long as the vcpkg root survives, there is no need to repeat this step.
 3 `cargo build --release`, and the final (hopefully self-contained on all platforms) executable will be generated in `target/release` directory.
 This step should be repeated if Rust source code changes.

 ## Controls